surister/cratedb-guide/docs/admin/clustering/multi-node-setup.rst

    ..
 NOTE::

-      Configuring the `metadata gateway`_ is a safeguarding mechanism that is useful for production clusters.
+      Configuring the :ref:`metadata gateway <metadata-gateway>` is a safeguarding mechanism that is
+      useful for production clusters.
 It is not strictly necessary when running in development.
-However, the `admin UI`_ will issue warnings if you have not configured the metadata gateway.
+However, the :ref:`Admin UI <crate-admin-ui:index>` will issue warnings if you have not configured the metadata gateway.

    ..
 SEEALSO::